icon

 Thermometer

 As noted above, maintaining the same temperature while using a smoker is necessary.
 To accomplish this, you’ll need a thermometer.
-While it can be tempting to purchase a cheap thermometer – keep in mind the temperature reading may be off, or they may break easily.
+While it can be tempting to purchase a cheap thermometer, keep in mind the temperature reading may be off, or they may break easily.

 Wood Chips

-Some smokers will require wood chips either alone or in combination with a fuel source.
+Some smokers will require wood chips, either alone or in combination with a fuel source.
 Wood chips are frequently used due to their availability.
-Head to your local grocery store, and you'll be able to find at least one brand easily – especially in the summertime.
+Head to your local grocery store, and you'll be able to find at least one brand easily, especially in the summertime.

 Meat

 When choosing meats to add to your smoker, pick meats that have a good amount of fat on them.
 Smokers cook meat at a low temperature for a few hours.
-If you choose something like boneless skinless chicken breast, you'll be left with dried-out meat that is unappetizing and unappealing.
+If you choose something like boneless, skinless chicken breast, you'll be left with dried-out meat that is unappetizing and unappealing.

-Rubs, Sauces, Seasonings
+Rubs, Sauces, and seasonings

 Here Are a Few of Our Favorites: